 There was a time when you could only get a quality HDTV from a brand name.
 Add to that was size — those manufacturers striving to equal the quality of the “brand” didn’t try and get too big for their britches…make that for the display.
 But that was then and now a name doesn’t equate quality just because it’s been around from a long time.
 Take Sceptre’s E465BV-FHDD 46-inch 3D LED HDTV for example.
 The company won’t come to a person’s lips the way those “brand” names do, that’s true.
 But for those looking for a big display for starting their own home theater — or making their bedroom viewing more enjoyable — this 46-inch 3D capable display has a lot going for it.
-And that includes price as well.
+Check our best TV prices checklist so you can know how much to spend while shopping.

 To start, the Sceptre E465BV-FHDD 46-inch 3D LED HDTV looks similar to most flat panels of its size: it’s a piano black with a thin bezel and a base that stands it up on a cabinet so that it can swivel freely.
 Or you can mount it to the wall, although no parts for doing this are included.